anilnunnagopula/anilnunnagopula/README.md

 - 💡 Blending Civil Engineering expertise with powerful Web Dev & AI/ML solutions.
 - 💼 Passionate about building real-world platforms with impact — from hostel bookings to construction marketplaces.
 - 🎯 Always exploring, mentoring, learning, and building cool things.
-- 🔐 My major projects are **private and protected**, but live demos available on request.
+- 🔐 My major projects are **private and protected**, strictly no clones.

 ---

 ## 💼 Projects

 ### 🏗️ ConnectConstructions *(Private)*
 > A construction materials platform for suppliers and builders.
-Think Amazon for cement, trucks, interiors, etc.
+The one-stop platform for constructions.

 ### 🏠 Connecting Hostels *(Private)*
 > A real-time hostel discovery platform for students with filters, photos, and live availability.

-🎯 Deployed projects and demos are available on request or at my portfolio below.
+🎯 Deployed projects and demos are available at my portfolio below.

 ---